Here are the exact dates and times thunderstorms will hit cities in Yorkshire this week

 When will thunderstorms hit Yorkshire?

-As well as some rain, thunderstorms will also reach Leeds, York and Bradford on Saturday, September 3 and Monday, September 5.
+As well as some rain, thunderstorms will also reach Leeds, York, Sheffield, Bradford, Scarborough, Bridlington, Harrogate and Northallerton between Monday, September 5 and Thursday, September 8.

 Leeds

-The thunderstorms are expected to occur on September 3 at around 4pm in Leeds.
+The thunderstorms are expected to occur on September 5 at around 10pm and 11pm.

+They will also reach Leeds on September 6 at around 12pm, 1pm and 7pm and September 7 at around 1pm..

 York

-Thunderstorms are predicted to occur on September 5 at around 1pm in York.
+Thunderstorms are predicted to reach Sheffield on September 5 at around 10pm and 11pm.

 Bradford

-The thunderstorms are forecast to reach Bradford on September 3 at around 3pm.
+The thunderstorms are forecast to reach Bradford on September 5 at around 9pm, 10pm and 11pm.